One fire. One cauldron. And suddenly, cooking regains something essential.

 For history, bushcraft, and ancient craft enthusiasts

-It's about reconnecting with a French culinary memory.
+It's about reconnecting with French culinary memory.

-Cauldron cooking is part of our culinary history.
+Cauldron cooking belongs to our culinary history.

-Order a cast-iron cauldron
+Order a cast iron cauldron

-Also read:
+Also read

 → Traditional cauldron: How did the Gauls cook?

-→ Cauldron cooking: How did Europeans cook in the Middle Ages?
+→ Cauldron cooking: how did Europeans cook in the Middle Ages?

-→ Cast-iron cauldron: Traditional and family French cuisine of the 1930s
+→ Cast iron cauldron: traditional and family French cuisine of the 1930s

-What can you cook in a cast-iron cauldron?
+What can you cook in a cast iron cauldron?

 You can prepare: